MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-show-command.md

 ---
-title: Materialized views drop - Azure Data Explorer
+title: show materialized-view command - Azure Data Explorer
-description: This article describes drop materialized view command in Azure Data Explorer. ms.reviewer: yifats ms.topic: reference ms.date: 03/01/2023
+description: This article describes show materialized-view command in Azure Data Explorer. ms.reviewer: yifats ms.topic: reference ms.date: 03/01/2023
 ---

-# .drop materialized-view
+# .show materialized-view

-Drops a materialized view.
+Displays definition and current state for one or all materialized views.

 ## Permissions

-You must have at least [Materialized View Admin](../access-control/role-based-access-control.md) permissions to run this command.
+You must have at least Database User, Database Viewer, or Database Monitor permissions to run this command.
+For more information, see [role-based access control](../access-control/role-based-access-control.md).

 ## Syntax

-`.drop` `materialized-view` *MaterializedViewName* [`ifexists`]
+`.show` `materialized-view` *MaterializedViewName*

+`.show` `materialized-views`

 ## Parameters